 • 3 tablespoons unsalted butter

-• 1/2 cup freshly grated Parmesan cheese, plus more for topping (Note 3)
+• 1/2 cup freshly grated Parmesan cheese plus more for topping, see note 3

 Instructions

-• TOSS TOGETHER: Pour drained pasta on top of the sausage and broccoli mixture; toss well.
-Gradually add in the cheese (2 tbsp at a time so it doesn't clump) as you toss, until pasta is nicely emulsified (Note 4).
-Add reserved pasta water if needed (to thin sauce).
-If desired, add in a squeeze of lemon.
-Taste and adjust seasonings to personal preference.
+• Add drained pasta to the sausage and broccoli mixture; toss well.
+Gradually add cheese (2 tablespoons at a time) while tossing until well combined (add cheese slowly to prevent clumping).
+Add reserved pasta water if needed to thin the sauce.
+Optionally add a squeeze of lemon juice.
+Taste and adjust seasonings as desired.

-• SERVE: Divide among bowls, adding fresh parsley and an extra sprinkle of Parmesan cheese if desired.
+• Divide among bowls, adding fresh parsley and an extra sprinkle of Parmesan if desired.
 Enjoy promptly!

 Video